 – For seated: A couple of fingers width between the back of your knees and the seat, thighs parallel to the floor, hips at 90 – 120 degrees (slight recline)

-– For seated or standing: Elbows in close to your torso and 90 – 120 degrees, minimal bend in wrists to use keyboard
+– For seated or standing: Elbows in close to your torso and 90 – 120 degrees, minimal bend in wrists to use a keyboard.

-- Head phones: Hands-free, speaker, head set, however you want to do it.
-Even though most of us are using mobile phones, you would be surprised how much you tilt your head while your chatting on it.
-Head phones are a game changer for neck posture, particularly if you’re spending a lot of time on the phone.
+- Headphones: Hands-free, speaker, headset, however, you want to do it.
+Even though most of us are using mobile phones, you would be surprised how much you tilt your head while you’re chatting on it.
+Headphones are a game-changer for the neck posture, particularly if you’re spending a lot of time on the phone.

 - Breaks: It seems simple, but it’s often the most simple things that are easiest to NOT do.
 Please, if you only do one thing, take breaks every 30mins.
-Move your bod, stretch and change your posture.
-I created this little 5 minute RESET, most of which can be done seated, to stretch the most common culprits and give your posture a little love.
+Move your body, stretch and change your posture.
+I created this little 5-minute RESET, most of which can be done seated, to stretch the most common culprits and give your posture a little love.
 You can watch the 5 min video here for the full demo!

 So there it is.